JingyuZoe/lrf/README.md

 # Learnable Response Function (LRF)

-A Python package for simulating and training dynamic rainfall-derived inflow and infiltration (RDII) models using learnable and adaptive response functions.

----
+## 💡 Overview
+📑This repository accompanies the paper "A Simple Model for Long-Term Prediction of Sewage Flow in a Changing Climate"

+📈Rainfall-derived inflow and infiltration (RDII) is a major contributor to variability in sewage flow, particularly under the increasing frequency of extreme weather events driven by climate change .
+The developed RDII model simulates the response of sewer systems to rainfall-induced inflow, demonstrating strong potential for predicting long-term sewage dynamics.

+🧩This repository introduces the Learnable Response Function (LRF), the fundamental modelling framework, with the RDII model provided as a quickstart example [here](example_application.ipynb).

-## 📦 Features
+## ✨ Highlights
-- B-spline-based response function with learnable control points
+- **Automatic** learning of response function based on B-spline
-- Saturation-dependent dynamic response adjustment via \( \kappa(S) \)
+- **Adaptive** response adjustment mechanism based on latest data
-- Multi-phase training strategy with user-defined optimization masks
+- **Advanced** multi-phase optimization featuring tailored regularization
-- Simple and extensible API for simulation and training
+- **Simple** and **extensible** API for beginners

----

-## 📁 Installation
+## ⚙️ Installation

 ### Option 1: Install from GitHub
 ```bash